Namwoo Lee, Former Deputy Minister of Patriots and Veterans Affairs, Elected

 View original image

-The full-time Vice Chairman of KDIA acts on behalf of the non-executive Chairman, representing the interests of over 800 defense industry member companies to the government, National Assembly, and military.
-The position also oversees various defense exhibitions, promotions, and guarantee projects.
-However, when the association was founded in 1976 during the military regime, its articles of association stipulated that "the full-time Vice Chairman must be a retired Army lieutenant general," effectively making the role exclusive to retired Army generals, usually Korea Military Academy alumni.
-In the recent recruitment, six of the seven applicants were reportedly retired military officers.
+The Executive Vice Chairman of the KDIA serves in a role that represents the voices of more than 800 member defense companies to the government, the National Assembly, and the military, and also comprehensively oversees various defense exhibitions, public relations, and warranty programs, acting in place of the non-executive chairman.
+However, when the association was founded in 1976 under military rule, the bylaws stipulated that "the Executive Vice Chairman shall be a retired Army lieutenant general."
+In practice, this meant the position was reserved exclusively for retired Army lieutenant generals, particularly those who graduated from the Korea Military Academy.
+In the latest recruitment, it is reported that 6 out of 7 applicants were retired military officers.

-Nevertheless, grievances within the defense industry had been mounting.
-In response, KDIA revised its articles of association last March and issued an open recruitment notice for a full-time executive (full-time Vice Chairman).
-The qualifications required were: △ a person with the knowledge and virtue to contribute to the development of the defense industry, and △ someone not affiliated with any member company.
-Additionally, candidates subject to the Public Service Ethics Act were required to obtain approval from the Government Ethics Committee.
+However, dissatisfaction had been mounting within the defense industry.
+In response, the KDIA revised its bylaws this March and publicly announced an open recruitment for one executive officer (Executive Vice Chairman).
+The qualifications required were: (1) a person of learning and virtue capable of contributing to the development of the defense industry, and (2) a person not affiliated with any KDIA member company.
+Additionally, any candidates subject to the Public Service Ethics Act were to obtain approval from the Government Public Service Ethics Committee.

-Industry insiders commented, "The full-time Vice Chairman, who should represent the defense industry, has long been filled by political figures.
-As a result, individuals unfamiliar with the defense sector struggled to effectively lead the association."
+Industry sources commented, "The Executive Vice Chairman, who should represent the defense industry, has until now been filled with political figures," adding, "Because these individuals often lacked industry expertise, it was difficult for the KDIA to be effectively led."

-Meanwhile, Namwoo Lee, the newly appointed full-time Vice Chairman of KDIA, graduated from Myungji High School in Seoul and the Law Department at Seoul National University, and earned a master's degree in International Relations from the University of California, San Diego (UCSD).
-After passing the 35th National Civil Service Examination, he began his public service career, serving as Director of Health and Welfare at the Ministry of National Defense, Director of Planning at the USFK Base Relocation Project Group, and Director of Planning and Management at the Ministry of National Defense.
-He later worked as an advisor to LIG Nex1 and recently resigned from that role to apply for the position at KDIA.
+Meanwhile, Namwoo Lee, the newly appointed Executive Vice Chairman, is a graduate of Myungji High School in Seoul and holds a law degree from Seoul National University, as well as a master’s degree in international relations from the University of California, San Diego (UCSD).
+After passing the 35th civil service examination, he began his public career and served in roles such as Director of Health and Welfare at the Ministry of National Defense, Director of Planning at the U.S. Forces Korea Base Relocation Project Group, and Director of Planning and Management at the Ministry of National Defense.
+He later served as an advisor at LIG Nex1 and recently submitted his resignation in order to apply for the Executive Vice Chairman position at the KDIA.

 This content was produced with the assistance of AI translation services.